 The Wild Atlantic Way, Part II: A continuation of my time spent in County Kerry, September, 2018.
-You can read Part 1 here.
+I recommend you read Part 1 first.

 The road leading to the beginning of the Ring of Kerry was virtually deserted that time of morning, bewitching me into believing that the day’s drive would be equally as unchallenging.
 But once on the Ring, buses sped towards me at regular intervals, passing dizzyingly close.
 I could not help reacting every time, flinching and often pulling over, to the chagrin of the drivers behind me.
 Even after five full days, every time any car came near, my eyes told me there was just not enough room on the road for the both of us.

 I arrived in Waterville – the halfway point – at about three o’clock in the afternoon.
 There I stopped for a cup of tea in a café serving only ‘staying’ customers, as evidenced by the large “no takeout” sign hanging beneath the register.
 The proprietor’s passive-aggressive insistence that his patrons sit to partake of his little slice of Irish heaven brought a smile to my face.
 For me the break from the stress of driving was a welcomed one, and I enjoyed it at my leisure.

 Waterville gained renown as the favorite vacation spot of Charley Chaplin, who often enjoyed its charms when on holiday with his family.
 There were several photos of him on the cafe walls.
 I took a short walk along the beach after tea, and even went so far as to participate in a local legend.
 It is believed that picking up a handful of sand from a beach in Ireland and dividing it in half – reserving some in a bottle and throwing the rest into the sea – will ensure the traveler’s return.
 Fingers crossed for 2021…